jasonmacduffie/isles-of-maga/story.md

 Gnolls are fairly intelligent, and may be users of sword, bow, or magic depending on its individual talent.
 They tend to live in loosely knit tribes, similarly to Ogres but with much more organization and intelligence.
 Gnolls are not as integrated with Orcish society as Goblins, but some are fairly close.
 They tend to form separate tribes but will occasionally join Orcs in battle against the Republic.

-#### Gnomes

-Gnomes are the least likely to harm a stranger.
-They are unhappy with the current political situation, but see resistance against the Republic as futile.
-Gnomes are more likely to have diplomatic and economic relations with Orcish society than the Republic, but have a tendency to trade with both when it is advantageous.
-The highest level of conflict is between Gnomes and Dwarves, but some degree of territorial understanding has been met and there has not been much fighting as of late.
-Some Gnome societies have a higher degree of loyalty to the Orcs, but view themselves as an independent entity not bound by Orcish rule.

 #### Goblins

 Goblins are about as intelligent as Orcs, and have a very close history with them.
 They are the most likely of Orc-aligned races to join them in arms, and the most integrated in Orcish society.
 However, they still represent a lower social caste than Orcs.
 Advanced Goblins, such as Hobgoblins, are of particular intelligence and skill, and make for warriors that are a match for Orcs.
 Although Goblins have their own culture and tradition separate from Orcs, the influence of Orcish society has been overwhelming and to some degree Goblin society has influenced Orcish culture.

 #### Kobolds

 Kobolds are not inherently aggressive, but will attack any races they do not trust out of concern for their own safety.
-They are far more intelligent and cunning than most other Orc-aligned races, being on a similar level to Gnomes.
+They are far more intelligent and cunning than most other Orc-aligned races.
 They have a highly cohesive tribal structure which is outside of Orcish society, but also sometimes overlaps in areas where Kobolds have integrated.
 Kobolds are excellent ranged fighters and trappers.

 #### Ogres